 Terrestrial Augmentation Systems (DGNSS)

-IALA members are encouraged to provide marine radio beacon DGNSS.
-However, it is envisaged that at some point in the future, Space Based Augmentation Systems (SBAS) could support maritime navigation, either as the primary or backup service.
+IALA members are encouraged to provide marine radio beacon DGNSS, however, IALA recognises that some nations have taken the decision to discontinue their radio beacon services in favour of alternative sources of augmentation, such as SBAS and alternative sources of integrity, such as Receiver Autonomous Integrity Monitoring (RAIM).

-Terrestrial radio-navigation services for GNSS resilience – conversion of existing DGNSS radio beacons for GNSS backup service
+Terrestrial radio-navigation services for GNSS resilience – using existing DGNSS radio beacons for GNSS backup service – (R-Mode)

 R-Mode (Ranging Mode) is a proposed terrestrial backup navigation system, independent to GNSS, which uses ranging signals typically transmitted from existing maritime infrastructure, for example, medium frequency (MF) radio beacons or AIS and VDES base stations.

-Noting the large number of DGNSS Medium Frequency (MF) Radio Beacons in service worldwide, IALA views the conversion of these beacons to R-Mode operation as having the potential for providing global network of harmonised terrestrial back-up positioning for GNSS.
+Noting the large number of DGNSS Medium Frequency (MF) Radio Beacons in service worldwide, IALA views the use of these beacons to support R-Mode operation as having the potential for providing global network of harmonised terrestrial back-up positioning for GNSS.
 Positioning accuracy would depend on the number of beacons, geometry, and other factors.

-IALA recommends that its members should retain existing DGNSS Medium Frequency Radio beacon infrastructure for potential use of GNSS backup, when technical guidance is available.
-If existing DGNSS Medium Frequency Radio Beacon services are to be discontinued, then the sites and antennas should be retained in anticipation of conversion to R-Mode operation.
+IALA recommends that its members retain existing DGNSS Medium Frequency Radio beacon infrastructure to support GNSS backup services.
+If existing DGNSS Medium Frequency Radio beacon services are to be discontinued, then the sites and antennas should be retained in anticipation of conversion to R-Mode operation in the near future.

-IALA is working to determine the potential for R-Mode positioning services at MF and to develop technical guidance for shore providers of this future PNT service.
+IALA is working to determine the potential for R-Mode positioning services at MF/VHF and to develop technical guidance for shore providers of this future PNT service.

-Conversion of existing DGNSS stations to a R-Mode positioning service could be used to offer additional resilient PNT data services.
-The technological implications of this are still to be determined but IALA notes the potential for this service.
+Terrestrial radio-navigation services for GNSS resilience – R-Mode use of AIS or VDES shore stations

+With existing AIS base station networks covering much of the coastlines of shore states, the potential use of R-Mode positioning using AIS or VDES base stations (VHF R-Mode) is currently under discussion.

+This form of terrestrial back-up service could be delivered on the AIS-1 and AIS-2 frequencies, but these are designated for safety of navigation especially ship-ship and ship-shore information transfer and adding additional channel loading is most undesirable.

+The VDES scheme has sufficient channel capacity to accommodate VHF R-Mode.
+Synchronisation could be provided by GNSS when GNSS timing is available.
+Local clocks using miniature caesium or rubidium timing standards, now available at low cost, could provide timing continuity when GNSS timing is disrupted.
+An option could be to use a longer-range radio timing signal, of suitable waveform, to resynchronise the local clocks at intervals. eLoran or MF-R-Mode might be a candidates for this.

+IALA notes the test beds work already under way in different areas and encourages its members to support further trials.

+IALA envisages, subject to satisfactory test bed outcomes, provision of Recommendations and Guidelines for both MF R-Mode and VHF R-Mode positioning services.

+Ship receiving equipment for new PNT services such as eLoran-eChayka, MF R-Mode, and VHF R-Mode may take time to reach the market, but IALA envisages that modern software radio technology will enable economic receiving solutions to be developed, covering all necessary frequency bands.

 Terrestrial radio-navigation services for GNSS resilience – Loran-C, Chayka, eLoran, eChayka

-In some areas the existing Loran-C and Chayka chains may not provide the position fixing accuracy required for satisfactory GNSS resilience, and conversion of these Loran-C and Chayka chains to eLoran/eChayka may be desirable.
+In some areas of the world, the existing Loran-C and Chayka chains may not provide the necessary accuracy required for many navigation operations, and conversion of these Loran-C and Chayka chains to eLoran/eChayka may be desirable.

 IALA will work to ensure that technical guidance for eLoran / eChayka will be available.